 Smartphones are the ultimate travel essential: we use them for research, map guidance, communication, social sharing, to catch a ride, and take photos and video.
-On average, you use your phone for almost half of your workday (three hours and 4 minutes) and you aren’t fooling anyone by “going off the grid” on your vacation.
+On average, you spend nearly five hours per day on your phone and you aren’t fooling anyone by “going off the grid” on your vacation.
 According to our Twitter poll, SmarterTravel followers would rather travel without a toothbrush or change of clothes instead of their phone.

 Which of these would you be most willing to travel without?

 These five smartphone essentials will protect and improve how you use your precious phone on the road so you’ll never lose it, break it, or run out of battery life again.
 Here’s what I always travel with.

 Smartphone Essential # 1: Phone Lanyard

 I recently invested in a phone lanyard and it has been one of my favorite travel-accessory purchases to date.
 Amazon offers a large selection, with most costing under $10.
 Not only does the phone lanyard help protect your phone from theft or accidental drops, but it also keeps your phone handy so you’ll never miss the perfect photo opp.
 Note, this is especially helpful on active or adventure trips.